 Though Vilacoba has fine-tuned her Pilates knowledge and continues to take master classes to further hone it, she stressed that her teachings “can be tailored to any fitness level.
 It can challenge the strongest athlete and can also be modified for someone who is suffering from injuries or a bad back.
 And, keep in mind, it can be done during pregnancy.”

-When you walk into the studio, the place is lined with strange looking, yet artful, apparatus — all of it the Pilates students’ “little helper,” Vilacoba said.
+When you walk into the studio, the — all of it the Pilates students’ “little helper,” Vilacoba said.
 “A lot of people are used to hearing about Pilates as a mat exercise program.
 You can choose to do mat-only exercises, but the machines are here to help guide you through and make doing the exercises in the correct form and proper way a little easier — like a spotter.”

 And doing the exercises in proper form is crucial, she said, since the Pilates premise is referred to as “controlology.”